gabrielmcg/Docker-docs/ops/README.md

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span>
 <p class="p">The Ansible playbooks described in this document are primarily intended for Day 0
-deployment automation of Docker EE on HPE Synergy and do not fully address scaling and upgrading the enviroment.
+deployment automation of Docker EE on HPE Synergy and do not fully address scaling and upgrading the environment.
 However, Linux and Windows worker nodes can be scaled using the playbooks.
 </p>